 Step 3: Match Transactions in R365 with Those on Your Bank Statement

-If there is a withdrawal on your bank statement but not in Restaurant365, you can add one by clicking on the ‘+ Add Withdrawal’ button.
+If there is a withdrawal on your bank statement but not in Restaurant365, it can be added by clicking on the ‘+ Add Withdrawal’ button.

 Once you click Add' to create the additional deposit, you will be returned to the ‘Deposits / Other Credits’ view and the newly created deposit will be marked for reconciliation.

 Important Facts to Know:

 - During the process of reconciling the Deposits / Other Credits, it is often helpful to keep open the Deposit form (which can be launched from the Top Ribbon by clicking on ‘Banking’ and then ’Deposit’).
 If you do not see a deposit on the Bank Reconciliation but do see it on your bank statement, there is a strong possibility that the receipt of the funds has been recorded in Restaurant365 but simply has not yet been added to a ‘Deposit’ transaction and approved, which will add it to the Bank Reconciliation screen.